Shahrukh95/RAG-Chatbot-AI-Research-Assistant/README.md

 - Use a Large Language Model (LLM) to generate answers
 - Display answers with document citations
 - Support multiple documents per session
+- If files have same name, compare and check bytes, then save

 ---